- Why Research

-Laboratory studies are ongoing to understand resistance to a class of targeted drugs called PARP inhibitors and idenfity strategies to improve PARP-directed therapy.
+- Laboratory studies are ongoing to understand resistance to a class of targeted drugs called PARP inhibitors and identify strategies to improve PARP-directed therapy.

 BRCA1 is one of the most commonly mutated genes that predisposes women to breast and ovarian cancer.
 The function of BRCA1 is to maintain the integrity of DNA, which undergoes a wide variety of damaging events in every cell, every day.
 Loss or mutation of BRCA1 leads to faulty repair of broken DNA ends and creates changes that can promote cancer progression.

-On the other hand, the inability of BRCA1-deficient cancer cells to correctly repair DNA damage makes them more vulnerable to a class of drugs called PARP inhibitors.
-PARP inhibitors (PARPi) have shown promise in the clinic for the treatment of BRCA1-deficient cancers and other aggressive forms of breast cancers with defects in DNA repair including many triple negative breast cancers.
+On the other hand, the inability of BRCA1-deficient cancer cells to repair DNA damage makes them more vulnerable to a class of drugs called PARP inhibitors (PARPi).
+PARPi have shown promise in the clinic for the treatment of BRCA1-deficient cancers and other aggressive forms of breast cancers with defects in DNA repair including many triple negative breast cancers.

-Dr. de Lange's BCRF research focuses on understanding the basic biological mechanisms by which PARPi kill breast cancer cells that are defective in BRCA1.
-Using the extensive battery of molecular tools developed in her laboratory, she is investigating exactly how cells become sensitive to PARP inhibitors and what is needed to maintain this sensitivity so that resistance does not arise.
+Dr. de Lange's BCRF-supported research focuses on understanding the basic biological mechanisms by which PARPi kill breast cancer cells that are defective in BRCA1.
+Using the extensive battery of molecular tools developed in her laboratory, she is investigating exactly how cells become sensitive to PARPi and what is needed to maintain this sensitivity so that resistance does not arise.